Narcolepsy

 Of course, mental problems may arise in the course of the disease, especially when the patient has problems understanding the essence of the disease.
 Also, people from the patient's environment often can not understand that it is impossible to control sleepiness attacks.
 Therefore, the lack of understanding significantly disturbs the self-esteem of narcolepsy people and their contact with others.
 Mental problems are alleviated through special educational programs in schools and among health professionals.

-Narcolepsy – what about the brain?
+Narcolepsy – What About the Brain?

 Narcolepsy impacts the brain's wakefulness systems, which are usually activated by warning signals from the brainstemTrusted Source.
 The brainstem is responsible for various basic functions, and these signals spread throughout the brain to keep us alert.
 In addition, the hypothalamusTrusted Source, which is located nearby, produces hypocretin, a chemical that triggers and maintains the brainstem's warning signals.

 Meanwhile, hypocretin plays a crucial role in regulating wakefulness and sleep.
 Without hypocretin, people with narcolepsy struggle to stay awake for extended periods, and their waking and sleeping cycles may overlap.
 This overlapping can cause hallucinations and paralysis when falling asleep or waking up.
 Moreover, the decrease in hypocretin can also affect other essential chemicals in the brain.
-We talk about d******e, serotonin – the hormones that can impact overall well-being.
-That’s why antidepressants that target these neurotransmitters are occasionally recommended for treating narcolepsy.
+We talk about dopamine, serotonin – the hormones that can impact overall well-being.
+That's why antidepressants that target these neurotransmitters are occasionally recommended for treating narcolepsy.

 Researchers are currently developing methods to replicate the effects of hypocretin by targeting and activating its receptors.
 Additionally, they are studying the cause of the loss of hypocretin cells (an autoimmune reaction) to intervene in the first stage and prevent the onset of narcoleptic symptoms.